 Dear Collaborators,

-Solar activity has further reduced to a moderate-to-low level since
+Solar activity has decreased to a very low level since the last message.

 See http://www.SolarMonitor.org for images and